Farewell to Berlusconi: from Mfe to Mondadori, the Fininvest galaxy is growing

 Silvio Berlusconi, the bag “amazes”.
 Stocks climb after news of leader FI’s passing

-The news of death of Silvio Berlusconi is having, as was foreseeable, significant repercussions on the titles of its listed companies in Bag.
+The news of death of Silvio Berlusconi has had, as foreseeable, significant repercussions on the titles of its listed companies in Bag.
 In an unexpected way, however, it is about fluctuations anything but negative, the three shares of the financial holding company Fininvest undergo “a positive injection”.

-The most relevant leap concerns the title Mfe – which shares with two categories of shares A and B and is worth just under 1.5 billion on the stock exchange – with a value of 0.7295 euro, which recorded an increase of +5.96%.
-For Mondadori on the rise more moderate, the current value is 1.992 euros, after +2.05%While Mediolanum stay the most stable of the three on the marketwith a increase of +0.22% and a value per share of 8.204 euros.
+The most relevant leap concerns the title Mfe – which shares with two categories of shares A and B and is worth just under 1.5 billion on the stock exchange – with a value of 0.70 euro, which recorded an increase of +2.32%.
+For Mondadori on the rise more moderate, the current value is 1.98 euros, after +1.54%While Mediolanum stay the most stable of the three on the marketwith a increase of +0.39% and a value per share of 8.22 euros.
 The securities of the Knight’s financial assets had already skyrocketed last week on the occasion of the “suspicious” hospitalization.

 Read also: Silvio Berlusconi has died.
 He was 86 years old.
 Four times prime minister